OpenMined/syft-crypto-core/docs/cli/tutorial.md

 All shell commands are relative to the repository root (`syft-crypto-core`).
 Adjust paths if your checkout lives elsewhere.

+> Quick start: `just init-sandbox` will create the directory skeletons, write the datasite configs, and generate the Alice/Bob key material automatically.
+The steps below show the same process manually in case you need to customise the layout.

 ## 0. Compile / Run syc
 The `syc` command can be run direcly from the repo root by invoking it as a binary syc (this is a wrapper shell script).